 The inference engine controls the reasoning used to answer queries.
 Knowledge bases can use the outcome of one rule as an input for another.
-Below we quote an example adapted from Russell (Russell and Muetzelfeldt, 1998), the author of a very detailed wheat knowledge base for Europe, which at the same time illustrates the concept and shows the usefulness of knowledge bases in crop-weather modelling:

-What are the consequences of high temperatures in March on wheat yield in Spain?

-The expert system must first "understand" what is meant by high temperatures, next it must "know" at what phenological stage wheat will be in Spain at the said time.
-Finally, the programme must "understand" the concept of Mediterranean region: if no specific data are available for Spain, the system will "know" that Italy, Greece and Southern France are part of the same region and that some data can be borrowed from there.
+An example provided below is adapted from Russell (Russell and Muetzelfeldt, 1998), the author of a detailed wheat knowledge base for Europe, which at the same time illustrates the concept and shows the usefulness of knowledge bases in crop-weather modelling: "What are the consequences of high temperatures in March on wheat yield in Spain?"
+The expert system must first "understand" what is meant by high temperatures, next it must "know" at what phenological stage wheat will be in Spain at the given time.
+Finally, the programme must "understand" the concept of Mediterranean region: if no specific data are available for Spain, the system will "know" that Italy, Greece and southern France are part of the same region and that some data can be borrowed from there.

 The European wheat knowledge base puts special emphasis on the identification of alarm situations, based on research and expert knowledge.
-As such, a knowledge base constitutes a unique monitoring tool as it is unlikely that any of the other types of models will be able to perceive the more complex environmental interactions and sequences, such as a succession of very warm days at the beginning of flowering of orchard crops, followed by a week of heavy rain, which will have several indirect effects, like poor pollination.
+As such, a knowledge base constitutes a unique monitoring tool as it is unlikely that any of the other types of models will be able to perceive the more complex environmental interactions and sequences, such as a succession of very warm days at the beginning of flowering of orchard crops, followed by a week of heavy rain, which will have several indirect effects, such as poor pollination.

 Expert systems can be combined with the traditional process-oriented models (Edwards-Jones, 1993).
 Kamel et al. (1995) have developed a tool to support the regional management of irrigated wheat in Egypt, which captures local expertise through the integration of expert system technology and a crop simulation model (CERES).
-The system can improve the selection of sowing date and variety, pest monitoring, identification and remediation and harvest management, and may allow better utilisation of resources, especially water.
+The system can improve the selection of sowing date and variety; pest monitoring, identification and remediation; and harvest management.
+It may also allow for better utilization of resources, especially water.

-4.4 Combination of methods
+6.4.4 Combination of methods

-The section focuses on yield forecasts using different methods in combination30.
+This section focuses on yield forecasts using different methods in combination30.
 In fact, most actual agrometeorological forecasting systems result from the combination of several approaches.
 Multiple linear regression models are quite adapted to integrate several yield forecasting methods.
-Their precursors include "biometric forecasts" where some biometric measure is related with yield, for instance, the correlation between the diameter of the stem base and clean coffee yield can be used for predictions (Bustamante et al., 2004.)
+Their precursors include "biometric forecasts", in which some biometric measure is related with yield, for instance, the correlation between the diameter of the stem base and clean coffee yield can be used for predictions (Bustamante et al., 2004).